Chiral vector bundles: Introduction

-A standard construction, which is described in some detail in Section \ref{sec:bloc_bund_top_phas}, associates to each topological quantum system \eqref{eq:tqsA1} with an {isolated family} of $m$ \emph{negative} energy bands \eqref{eq:tqsA2} a complex vector bundle $\bb{E}_-\to X$ of rank $m$ which is usually called \emph{Bloch-bundle}.
-Due to the chiral symmetry the system posses also a family of $m$ \emph{positive} bands which define a \virg{twin} Bloch-bundle $\bb{E}_+\to X$.
-These two vector bundles are in general non-trivial and the chiral symmetry induces an isomorphism $\Theta_\chi:\bb{E}_-\to \bb{E}_+$.
+A standard construction, which is described in some detail in Section \ref{sec:bloc_bund_top_phas}, associates to each topological quantum system \eqref{eq:tqsA1} with an {isolated family} $\Omega_-$ of $m$ \emph{negative} energy bands \eqref{eq:tqsA2} a complex vector bundle $\bb{E}_{\Omega_-}\to X$ of rank $m$ which is usually called \emph{Bloch-bundle}.
+Due to the chiral symmetry the system possesses also a twin family $\Omega_+$ of $m$ \emph{positive} bands which define a \virg{twin} Bloch-bundle $\bb{E}_{\Omega_+}\to X$.
+These two vector bundles are in general non-trivial and the chiral symmetry induces an isomorphism $\tilde\Theta_\chi:\bb{E}_-\to \bb{E}_+$.
 These data are enough to univocally specify (up to isomorphisms) a \emph{Clifford vector bundle} over $X$ of type $(0,1)$ (\cf Section \ref{sect:chi_bloch_bun}).
 Objects of this type provide a geometric model for the construction of $K_1(X)$, as showed by Karoubi in \cite[Chapter III, Section 4]{karoubi-97}.
 This is the point of view adopted in \cite{freed-moore-13,thiang-14} for the classification of system in class {\bf AIII}.
 However, although on the one hand the K-theory introduced by Karoubi fits perfectly with the need to explain the \virg{Bott-clock}, on the other hand this K-theory does not seem to take into account the topological content associated with the Chern classes of the underlying vector bundle.
 A more precise discussion on this delicate point is postponed to the end of Section \ref{sect:com_lit}.
-The link between topological quantum systems of type {\bf AIII}, or equivalently Clifford vector bundles, and chiral vector bundles depends on the choice of a \emph{reference} isomorphism $h_{\rm ref}:\bb{E}_-\to \bb{E}_+$.
-After that such a $h_{\rm ref}$ has been chosen, one defines a rank $m$ chiral vector bundle $(\bb{E},\Phi)$ just by setting $\bb{E}:=\bb{E}_-$ and $\Phi:=h_{\rm ref}^{-1}\circ\Theta_\chi$.
-In our opinion, is exactly the topology of $(\bb{E},\Phi)$ which completely describes the topological phase of the original topological quantum system with chiral symmetry.
+The link between topological quantum systems of type {\bf AIII}, or equivalently Clifford vector bundles, and chiral vector bundles depends on the choice of a \emph{reference} isomorphism between $\bb{E}_{\Omega_-}$ and $\bb{E}_{\Omega_+}$.
+In order to make a comparison with the existing literature it is better to provide a different splitting of the total Bloch bundle $\bb{E}_{\Omega_-}\oplus\bb{E}_{\Omega_+}\simeq \bb{E}_{-}\oplus\bb{E}_{+}$ where the subbundles $\bb{E}_{\pm}$ are defined by a symmetric gradation (\cf Lemma \ref{lemma:gradiation_splitting}) and one has isomorphisms $\bb{E}_{\Omega_\pm}\simeq\bb{E}_{\pm}$ (\cf Lemma \ref{lemm:iso_ener_bund}) as well as an induced chiral isomorphism $\Theta_\chi:\bb{E}_-\to \bb{E}_+$.
+Any {reference} isomorphism between $\bb{E}_{\Omega_-}$ and $\bb{E}_{\Omega_+}$ also induces an isomorphism $h_{\rm ref}:\bb{E}_-\to \bb{E}_+$ and once such a $h_{\rm ref}$ has been chosen, one can define a rank $m$ chiral vector bundle $(\bb{E},\Phi)$ just by setting $\bb{E}:=\bb{E}_-$ and $\Phi:=h_{\rm ref}^{-1}\circ\Theta_\chi$.
+In our opinion, it is exactly the topology of $(\bb{E},\Phi)$ which completely describes the topological phase of the original topological quantum system with chiral symmetry.
 The arbitrariness inherent in the choice of $h_{\rm ref}$ seems to be an inescapable aspect and explicitly \cite{thiang-14,thiang-15} or implicitly \cite{schnyder-ryu-furusaki-ludwig-08,ryu-schnyder-furusaki-ludwig-10,qi-zhang-11,budich-trauzettel-13,prodan-schulz-baldes-14} this problem seems to be common to all attempts to define properly the chiral invariants.
 We refer to Section \ref{sect:com_lit} for a more precise discussion.